onlabsorg/swan-js/docs/stdlib/http.md

 http.get - asynchronous function
 ----------------------------------------------------------------------------
 Sends an HTTP GET request to the given URL and returns the response body as text.
-In case of error, it throws the HTTP status code.
+In case of error, it throws the HTTP status code (in js) or returns an Undefined value (in swan).
 ```
 text = await http.get(url, options)
 ```